 We wouldn’t be the Nerd Nomads if we didn’t look a little at how Thai boxing has been portrayed in popular culture.
 While there have been some movies featuring Muay Thai, it has never become a huge movie martial art, such as for instance Kung Fu.

 Personally, I think I first became aware of it by watching Jean Claude Van Dame’s film “Kickboxer”.
-In the movie, Jean Claude Van Dames character and his brother, a kickboxing champion, travels to Bangkok to challenge the reigning national Muay Thai champion.
+In the movie, Jean Claude Van Dame’s character and his brother, a kickboxing champion, travel to Bangkok to challenge the reigning national Muay Thai champion.
 Needless to say, it does not go well.
 At least not until Van Dame finds an old master to teach him the art of Muay Thai.

 More recently the rather excellent Ong Bak movie series has really shown that Muay Thai can hold its own as a cinematic fighting style.